The Truth about ´Vitamin´ B-17

 - watercress, sweet potato

-- almonds and the seeds of lemons, limes, cherries, apples, apricots, prunes, plums and pears.
+- the seeds/pips of lemons, limes, cherries, apples, apricots, prunes, plums and pears.

 The consumption of barley, buckwheat and millet have given way to refined wheats, while pulses like lentils, which accounted for 30 per cent of our protein in 1900, now account for only 2 per cent.